 Sorde Abbey (fr.
-Abbaye de Sorde) is located in a small village of the same name (Sorde-l’Abbaye), located at the intersection of Landes and the Basque Country.
+Abbaye de Sorde) is located in a small village of the same name (Sorde-l’Abbaye) in the Landes department in the Nouvelle-Aquitaine region, France.
 It was built in the eleventh century, on the banks of the Gave d’Orlon.

 The abbey consists of three architectural objects: